calebjmatthews/endless-desert/concept.md

   - Favorite activity: cooking, Secret wish: to live in the same city as [other leader]
   - Favorite activity: crafting, Secret wish: to weave an exquisite tapestry
   - Favorite activity: crafting, Secret wish: to wear a robe of golden thread
+  - Old friend of player, first leader but then disappears
+  - Old friend's second in command

 Caches:
   - Give random amounts of relics, which are resources used to construct cosmetics